grindthemall/logstashsetup/README.md

 There is one mutate gsub section where there are []'s around some "\".
 This is intentional and required to make logstash properly process those characters, see this discussion:  https://discuss.elastic.co/t/how-to-replace-special-characters-with-a-logstash-filter/28240/2

 I have added in the /usr/local/openresty/nginx/conf of this git page my nginx.conf and https.conf files that build the log messages I process with this logstash config.
+I run 4 nginx logs - error, body, http and https.
+I only log a message body if the status code is above 399.
+My rsyslog setup converts all the logs except the body log to proper json and sends those messages into kafka.
+My logstash setup picks up the fact that the nginx body log isn't proper json, makes a few fixes and properly json formats the body log.

 # This config yields between 3.5k and 5k messages/s per 4 CPU/16GB RAM machine.